-The Marine Safety Forum is primarily focussed on actively promoting safety within the marine sector of the oil and gas industry.
+Started as the North Sea Marine Affinity Group in 1997, the Marine Safety Forum is primarily focused on actively promoting safety within the marine sector of the oil and gas industry.

 The Marine Safety Forum is a non-profit-making organisation that actively promotes good practice and initiatives to enhance safety within the marine sector of the Oil and Gas industry.
 The membership comprises Ship-Owning/Managing companies, Logistics companies, Oil and Gas companies, Marine Consultants and other interested parties (e.g. Port Authorities, Trade Associations, Governmental Agencies, Ship-Brokerages etc…).
 It is managed by a Steering Group of approximately 20 representatives from the membership and a Secretariat who meet every six weeks.

 The work of the Marine Safety Forum is primarily carried out by “workgroups” which concentrate on a specific topic.
 The Workgroup reports to the Steering Group with the eventual aim that a “Good Practice” regarding the specific issue is published for the benefit of industry.
 Details of all current Workgroups are available on the ‘Work Groups’ page.
 We would encourage you to engage with Workgroups particularly where you have an interest.
 Nominally every six months we host an ‘All Members Meeting’ for the entire membership.
 Details of meetings are in the ‘Meetings’ section.

 Formed to reduce the amount of ‘must attend’ safety meetings.

 The NSMAG became the Marine Safety Forum, and Patrick Harrison (Stirling Shipping) its first Chairperson.

 6 people have held this role, and the MSF remains grateful to them all; Alison Dillon, Elaine Olson, Lynne Gray, Michelle Fowler, Katy Taylor & Mary Fear